 Read more: What a heatwave does to the body

 One of the most talked about ways of deterring the swarm is to put tin cans atop their soil hills.

 It’s crucial that you do this in the morning though, as the cans will heat up over the course of the day and this encourages ants to take their eggs into the tins.

 In the afternoon, slide something beneath the cans and dispose of the eggs.
-Nope, this isn’t one for the faint hearted.
+Nope, this method certainly isn’t for the faint hearted.

 Use ant powder

-You can purchase ant powder or spray from the likes of Amazon with prices starting from £3.
+You can purchase ant powder or spray from Amazon and other retailers with prices starting from £3.
 Simply apply to any doorways, patios or floor areas where you have previously spotted the ants.